History Stock Market

-A stock market, which can also sometimes be reffered to as an equity market, is a network of different economic transactions, known as the aggregation of both sellers and buyers.
+A stock market, which can also sometimes be referred to as an equity market, is a network of different economic transactions, known as the aggregation of both sellers and buyers.
 What it isn’t, is a physical being.
 The sellers and buyers trade stocks.
-Stocks are securities which exist on a stock exchange, although some can also be traded privately.
+Stocks are securities that exist on a stock exchange, although some can also be traded privately.

 History of the Stock Market

 It was in 12th century France that the ‘Courretiers de change’ took on the task of managing and regulating agricultural communities' debt.
 This was on behalf of the French banks of that time.
 This group of men traded their debts and became known as the first brokers.
 In the thirteenth century, a common misconception arose in Bruges.
 Commodity traders started to meet in a house that was owned by a gentleman named Van der Beurze, and so later, in 1409, this group became known as ‘Brugse Beurse’.
 This was formalized, and even institutionalized a meeting that had previously been known as an informal gathering.
 In actual fact, those meetings took place in a building in the city of Antwerp that was owned by Van der Beurze.
 Most merchants of that time undertook their trading in the city of Antwerp.
 This idea spread across the region of Flanders very quickly, and also in neighboring countries, and soon in the cities of Ghent and Rotterdam ‘Beurzen’ soon opened.